inkognitro/react-app-tutorial/06-form.md

     );
 };
 ```
 Cool!
-I think we are ready for creating the form, after we exported these parts in an `index.ts`!.
+I think we are ready for creating the form, after we exported these parts in the `index.ts`!

 :floppy_disk: [branch 06-form-1](https://github.com/inkognitro/react-app-tutorial-code/compare/05-toaster...06-form-1)